Updated: Dec 13, 2020

 If you’ve ever been faced with red, scaly, itchy skin, or a combination of all three—we feel you!
 Most of us would have encountered forms of eczema at some point in our lives.
 While it commonly appears on parts of the body, it can be extra uncomfortable when it happens to be on your face as the skin is a lot more delicate, resulting in heightened sensitivity.

-To better understand the common condition, we spoke to Dr. Burcu Kim, a Specialist Dermatologist, and fellow at the Australasian College of Dermatologists.
+To better understand the common condition, we spoke to Dr. Burcu Kim, a Specialist Dermatologist based in Sydney, and fellow at the Australasian College of Dermatologists.
 With an extensive background in medical and surgical dermatology, including published work and participation in clinical trials, and a keen interest in inflammatory skin diseases, Dr. Kim shared deeper insights on the common skin condition.

 Q1: How many types of eczema are there?